 Compared to its petroleum counterpart’s PLA plastic boasts some great eco benefits.
 According to independent reports, producing PLA uses 65 per cent less energy and generates 63 per cent fewer greenhouse gases.

 Not all PLA plastic packaging will find its way to a composting facility.
 However, it’s reassuring to know that when corn-based plastics are incinerated they do not emit toxic fumes like PET or other petroleum-based plastics.

 So, PLA plastics are compostable, great!
 But don’t expect to be using your little garden composter anytime soon.
 PLA plastics should be sent to a commercial facility who use extremely controlled environments to speed up decomposition.
 Even in that time, the process is said to take up to 90 days.

-Composter facilities are also hard to come by.
-Specific numbers for UK facilities are difficult to find, just one sign you might struggle to locate exactly where and how can recycle your PLA plastic bags.
+Local Authorities don’t collect compostable materials manufactured for industrial composting.
+Specific numbers for industrial composting facilities in the UK are difficult to find, just one sign you might struggle to locate exactly where and how can dispose of your PLA plastic.

 PLA plastic can be a great way to adopt a more environmentally friendly approach to your packaging.
 But brands need to seriously weigh up all the pros and cons before investing in packaging overhauls to meet loose, short-term environmental claims.

 It’s clear we all need to address our throwaway culture.
 That’s consumers, businesses and governing bodies.
-What good comes from producing fantastic compostable packaging when the consumer doesn’t even know how or where to dispose of it?
-That beautiful PLA lined paper bag could still end up in a landfill for the next 100-1000 years.
+What good comes from investing in the production of compostable packaging when the consumer doesn’t even know how or where to dispose of it?
+That beautiful PLA fil could still end up in a landfill for the next 100-1000 years.